 In advance of their next release, here's a brief history of Samsung and some highlights of the phones they've brought us so far.

 SH-100 – the beginning.

-Okay, technically not the beginning – The history of Samsung begins when they were originally founded way back in 1938, and their electronics division’s been on the go since 1969, but the SH-100 still has the honour of being their very first mobile phone.
-Released only in Korea in 1988, it’s fair to say it didn’t set the world on fire, selling only a couple of thousand units.
-But the journey had begun, and a mere, uh, twenty or so years later they’d solidified their position at the top.
+Okay, technically not the beginning, the history of Samsung starts when they were originally founded way back in 1938, and their electronics division’s been on the go since 1969, but the SGH-100 has the honour of being their very first mobile phone, released in Korea in 1988.

 SGH-600 – Entering Europe.

 So technically, the first Samsung phone to arrive in Europe was the SGH-200, but since it and a few of its successors didn’t do that well in the market, it was really the SGH-600 that can be credited with breaking into Europe in September 1998.
-Designed specifically to appeal to simple, clean design tastes, the 600 was deliberately marketed to “high-end” customers.
-The gamble worked – it sold well, the awards started rolling in, and Samsung were able to start thinking about the next big thing…
+Designed to appeal to simple, clean design tastes, the SGH-600 was marketed to “high-end” customers.
+The plan worked – it sold well, the awards started rolling in and Samsung started to think about the next big thing.

 Samsung Galaxy – the next big thing.

-First released in July ’09, the original Samsung Galaxy kicked off a period of growth that really put Samsung in the forefront of people’s minds when it came to Android, no longer leaving them thinking of the history of Samsung.
-Moving through their catalogue, from the Galaxy S series of phones through to the Note series of tablets (and phablets), Samsung have been killing it in all corners and price ranges of the Android market.
+First released in July 2009, the original Samsung Galaxy really put Samsung at the forefront of people’s minds when it came to Android.
+Samsung have been killing it in all corners and price ranges of the Android market from the Galaxy S series of phones, through to the Note series of tablets and phablets.